-Members of the Board and all employees are subject to the Code of Ethics and Professional Conduct as well as the Conflict of Interest policy.
+Members of the Board and all employees are subject to the Code of Ethics and Professional Conduct.
+Under the year of review in keeping with the Central Bank of Trinidad & Tobago Fit and Proper Guidelines, the Conflict of Interest Policy was adopted.